 Temporary issues may include: RednessBruisingStinging around the injection sites

 The following are less common reactions.
 They are generally mild and do not last long.
-NauseaFatigueFlu
+NauseaFatigueFlu-like symptoms

 Other complications that may occur include: Excessive weakness of the muscle around the eyes—can cause drooping of the eyelids or obstruction of visionDifficulty swallowing—can occur in patients receiving injections in their neck